vigetlabs/microcosm/docs/api/microcosm.md

 ### `serialize()`

-Returns an object that is the result of transforming application state according to the `serialize` method described by each store.
+Returns an object that is the result of transforming repo state according to the `serialize` method described by each store.

 ```javascript